How to Respond to a Rude Email Professionally (Examples & Tips)

 Some of the most common passively rude emails people receive are the dreaded passive-aggressive messages.
 You know, the ones that make you roll your eyes so hard you gain the ability to see into your past lives.

-Passive-aggressive people usually use fake politeness or fake kindness in order to communicate their grievances with others
+Passive-aggressive people usually use fake politeness or fake kindness to communicate their grievances with others

-For example, here’s a message that seems polite and friendly, but is, in fact, passive-aggressive.
+For example, below you can see a message sent via Pumble’s DMs that seems polite and friendly but is, in fact, passive-aggressive.

-Jessica uses the team messaging app, Pumble, to send a condescending and passive-aggressive message to her teammate
+Jessica uses the team communication and collaboration app, Pumble, to send a condescending and passive-aggressive message to her teammate

-Jessica uses the team messaging app, Pumble, to send a condescending and passive-aggressive message to her teammate
+Jessica uses the team communication and collaboration app, Pumble, to send a condescending and passive-aggressive message to her teammate

-Aside from grinding on people’s nerves, passive-aggressive messages also hinder effective communication and make it hard for people to collaborate in an efficient manner.
+Aside from grating on people’s nerves, passive-aggressive messages also hinder effective communication and make it hard for people to collaborate efficiently.
+This makes passive-aggressive messages the most difficult to handle, as Sylvie di Giusto, Keynote Speaker, testifies:

 💡 Pumble Pro Tip

 Passive-aggressive communication is the least productive type of communication when it comes to solving conflicts.
-If you want to know more about how to communicate better with your coworkers and solve problems easier, here are some blog posts that might help:
+If you want to know more about how to deal with passive-aggressive coworkers, read the following blog:

 Scenario #2: Overstepping boundaries